 - Extra features: Water-resistant

-With up to 400MB/s data transfer speed and a five-year limited warranty, the Samsung Duo Plus is an all-around top choice giving speed, durability, reliability, and broad compatibility across a range of devices.Buy on Amazon
+You’ll typically pay a little more for it than our budget USB C pick above, but with up to 400MB/s data transfer speed and a five-year limited warranty, it’s worth spending the extra money if you can.
+The Duo Plus is an impressive performer, with good speeds and durability, reliability, and broad compatibility across a range of devices.Buy on Amazon

 Best USB Flash Drive With Fingerprint Reader: Lexar LJDF35